The Truth of Prometheus (The Play)

 PROMETHEUS.

-I have not learnt anything, and moreover, the universal truth that I seek hath still eluded my comprehension.
+I have learnt nought, and moreover, the universal truth I seek hath still eluded my comprehension.

 DEMOTIMOS.

-As a fellow poet, may I suggest that thou usest the acumen of an intellect?
+As a fellow poet, may I suggest that thou employ the acumen of the intellect?

 PROMETHEUS.

 Indeed!
-Perhaps, there is more to be developed from within me, such as in my mind.
+Perhaps there is more to be developed within me—such as within my mind.

 DEMOTIMOS.

 The intellectual mind is always relevant to knowledge, but it would depend on what that knowledge is.
-Is that not true?
+Is that not so?

 PROMETHEUS.